surniaulula/wpsso/readme.txt

 = 3.28.3 =

-ETA 2016/03/23 - Refactored / improved several methods to use the new $mod array.
+2016/03/23 - Refactored / improved several methods to use the new $mod array.
 Added admin styles and scripts to the new term.php page in WP 4.5.

 = 3.28.1.1 =